First principles band structure of interacting phosphorus and boron/aluminum $\delta$-doped layers in silicon: Results

 \subsection{Carrier transport through tunneling between $\delta$-doped layers}

-Given the spatially separated nature of the $\delta$-layer peaks, charge carrier movement between the layers (absent the application of any bias on the system) will likely be dominated by tunneling.
+Given the spatially separated nature of the $\delta$-layer peaks, if there is any charge carrier movement between the layers (absent the application of any bias on the system), one avenue is tunneling.
 The cost of an electron tunneling to the opposite polarity $\delta$-doped layer is dominated by overcoming the potential barrier induced by the interacting structure.
-We can calculate this tunneling probability of an electron sitting with energy $E$ at the phosphorus $\delta$-doped layers moving to the boron $\delta$-doped layer using\cite{landau2013quantum}
+We can approximate the tunneling probability of a single electron sitting with energy $E$ at the phosphorus $\delta$-doped layers moving to the boron $\delta$-doped layer using\cite{landau2013quantum}

 where $z_1$ and $z_2$ are the starting and ending point of the tunneling respectively (placed at the location of each of the $\delta$-doped layers), and